 - a.
-Consultation Finding Report City- Wide Street Drinking Order - 8.
-Is this a private report (If so, please indicated the reasons and state why it is not in the public interest to be dealt with publicly)?
+Consultation Finding Report City- Wide Street Drinking Order - b.
+Equality Impact Assessment

+8. Is this a private report (If so, please indicated the reasons and state why it is not in the public interest to be dealt with publicly)?